 Ahoy mateys!
 Gather round for a story to be told, that of the legend of Gasparilla…

 Nicknamed “Gasparilla”, Gaspar originally served in the Royal Spanish Navy until 1783 when he and his fellow mutineers took command of a Spanish sloop-of-war.
 Thereafter they set sail for the Florida straits where they captured 36 ships (on record) and forced their prisoners to join the ranks or walk the plank…argh!

 After setting sights on one last thrill, Gasparilla and his crew mistook a U.S. Navy warship for a vulnerable ship.
 Thus a bloody battle ensued and Gasparilla’s ship was burnt to ruin.
 Legend has it that as the commanding officer of the U.S. Navy warship boarded the defeated ship, Gasparilla wrapped a heavy chain around his waist and neck and leaped into the water as a final gesture of defiance.

 Gasparilla was an aristocrat by birth, was well educated, and was thought to be a fine gentleman.
 Although he possessed the qualities of a fierce pirate, he was known to have a soft side and deeply cared for those close to him.
 It is these qualities that led Tampa’s social and civic leaders to adopt the pirate as patron rogue of their citywide celebration in 1904.

 The first invasion of 1904 was such a success that the people of Tampa requested to make the Mystic Krewe organization permanent and to hold a Gasparilla carnival each year.
 Now, over 110 years later, there are over 700 members of Ye Mystic Krewe, and Gasparilla is celebrated every year on the last Saturday of January.
-So get your pirate gear ready for the 2015 invasion of Tampa Bay!
+So get your pirate gear ready for the next invasion of Tampa Bay!